-Klohn Crippen Berger ("KCB") believes that the Project design is protective of the environment and clarification of the rationale and the potential for environmental effects are presented within the report dated March 2014.
+In the report dated March 2014, Klohn Crippen Berger ("KCB") states their belief that the Project design is protective of the environment and presents clarification of the rationale and the potential for environmental effects.
 To further support the assessment, three Technical Expert Opinions are included for lake modeling of water quality predictions, aquatic effects and geomembrane liners.